A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Research Objectives

-The data used in the current paper includes health outcomes, composite index exposures, and adjusting covariates.
-The data for the incidence of five prevalent chronic conditions (hypertension, chronic kidney disease, hyperlipidemia, chronic heart failure, and diabetes) was obtained from the Centers for Medicare and Medicaid Services' Chronic Conditions Warehouse.
-For each Medicare beneficiary, information about chronic health conditions and their annual ZIP-code of residence were provided.
-We excluded beneficiaries younger than 65 years, since Medicare is available to early enrollees with additional requirements, including disability, End-Stage Renal Disease (ESRD), or Amyotrophic Lateral Sclerosis (ALS), who account for about $15\%$ of all beneficiaries \citep{short2008medicare}.
-Each incident health condition for each unique beneficiary contributed one count to the corresponding ZIP-code.
-The counts were converted to ZIP code tabulated areas (ZCTAs), and the incident rate was calculated as the percentage of the counts divided by the total beneficiaries in the ZCTA \citep{usdhhs}.
-We used the mean of the incident rates from 2017, 2018, and 2019, three of the most recent years with available data.
-Maps of outcomes are provided in supplemental materials \ref{s:A5}.
+The outcome data consisted of incidence rates of five prevalent chronic conditions (hypertension, chronic kidney disease, hyperlipidemia, congestive heart failure, and diabetes) by ZIP code tabulated area of residence.
+We obtained individual level data from the Centers for Medicare and Medicaid Services' Chronic Conditions Warehouse, which included chronic health conditions and year specific ZIP-code of residence.
+Each incident health condition for each unique beneficiary contributed one count to the residential ZIP-code.
+The counts were aggregated to their corresponding ZIP code tabulated areas (ZCTAs), and the incident rate was calculated as the total counts of incident health conditions divided by the total beneficiaries in the ZCTA each year \citep{usdhhs}.
+We used the mean of the incident rates from 2017, 2018, and 2019.